lombao/lxzasm/README.md

 it will compile it anyway.

 ## SYNTAX
-It tries to acoomodate most of the syntax variants, including intel syntax, for instance, it will accept both
+It tries to acoomodate most of the syntax variants, including intel syntax, for instance, it will accept both upper and lower cases
 ```
 	LD A,B
 	ld a,b